Our Next Steps to tackle Climate Change

 Could you help spread the word around your deanery, encouraging your churches to appoint Parish Champions?

-Anyone who wants to help Care for God’s Creation can become an Eco Champion.
+Anyone who wants to help can become an Creation Care Champion.
 If you are interested in becoming a champion yourself, or in helping form a group, please do get in touch with me, Head of Environment and Sustainability here, or the Compassionate Communities team here.

-For more information and suggestions, visit what it means to be an Eco Champion.
+For more information and suggestions, visit what it means to be an Creation Care Champion.

 Here are some excellent initiatives, tools and resources.